Why is India denying COVID-19 community transmission? | DW | 28.07.2020

 The spread of the coronavirus has accelerated across the country with nearly 50,000 new cases daily.
 Despite warnings from experts, the government insists there is no community transmission.
 Murali Krishnan reports.

 For weeks now, India has reported the fastest growth in COVID-19 infections in the world.
-Health authorities have registered nearly 1.49 million confirmed cases, including 33,425 deaths.
+Health authorities have registered nearly 1.49 million confirmed cases, including over 33,400 deaths.
 Last week, 100,000 people contracted the disease in just three days.

-Scientists warn that India, the third worst-hit country in the global coronavirus tally after the US and Brazil, is close to reaching 50,000 infections a day and on course to overtake Brazil.
+Scientists warn that India, the third worst-hit country in the global coronavirus tally after the US and Brazil, is close to reaching 50,000 infections a day, which would see it overtake Brazil in the number of daily cases.

 In a bid to ramp-up testing capacity, Prime Minister Narender Modi on Monday announced that his government is launching more testing facilities so that all state governments can keep up the "test, track and treat" strategy.
 According to Modi, there are currently 1,300 testing labs in India and more than 500,000 tests are being conducted daily.